Drug and Alcohol Detox

 Positive Sobriety Institute recognizes that every patient has unique needs.
 We evaluate your needs based on the amount and types of substances you are currently using to determine the type of alcohol and drug detoxification needed.
-Positive Sobriety Institute utilizes the American Society of Addiction Medicine (ASAM) criteria to appropriately match the intensity of treatment to the severity of your addiction.
+Our goal is to ensure safety and comfort while stabilizing patients and preparing them for the next phase of treatment.

-- Provide detox services in a safe and medically-supervised environment
+- Provide detox services in a safe and medically supervised environment.

-- Meet federal and state requirements for impaired professionals
+- Meet federal and state requirements for impaired professionals.

-- Provide a continuum of substance-abuse treatments that ultimately lead to a full recovery
+- Provide a continuum of substance abuse treatments that ultimately lead to a full recovery.

 Sometimes, people equate detox with addiction treatment.
 It’s important to recognize that detox is an important step, but it’s only one step.
 Alcohol and drug rehab is much more than detox.
 Addiction treatment at Positive Sobriety Institute is a multi-faceted process that includes medical, clinical and holistic components.

 After detox, our psychiatrists work with individuals to manage co-occurring conditions such as depression, anxiety disorders, personality disorders, bipolar disorder and post-traumatic stress disorder so that they feel better psychologically.
 When the symptoms of co-occurring conditions are under control and no longer causing an individual emotional distress, the urge to use alcohol and drugs to escape those negative feelings diminishes.

 Addiction treatment at Positive Sobriety Institute also includes psychotherapy in group and individual settings to help men and women work through the underlying issues that led to the addiction.
 We also offer EMDR to help individuals overcome past traumatic experiences that may continue to cause them psychological pain, and that can contribute to alcohol and drug use.